PC PowerPlay: Website & forum

 On Wednesday, 12 March 2010, the PCPP website and forum software was replaced with a CMS provided by CyberGamer.
 This software also powers the cybergamer.com.au website.
 PCPP is now listed as a "Media Partner" of CyberGamer whilst CyberGamer now receives advertising space within PCPP and PCPP's sister magazine, Hyper.
 A press release was issued on 18 March, detailing the arrangement between both parties.
 As part of this online merger, PCPP's established community were incorporated within the CyberGamer Network.
-The CyberGamer Network acts as a single-sign on service for all CyberGamer-powered sites.
-Hyper Magazine was due to migrate their web presence to a CyberGamer network powered system on 8 April 2010.

-The transition to the CyberGamer forums was considered by the community to have been handled badly and on 12 August 2010, PC PowerPlays then-editor, Anthony Fordham, announced that the PCPP Forums would revert to the old vBulletin software, stating that the PC PowerPlay community were not happy with the current CyberGamer software.
-Discussions were made regarding a potential merger with the Hyper game forum that was centred around console gaming, but no concrete plans ever came about.

 The forum was eventually closed in December 2017 as costs to run the server and the dwindling userbase made it uneconomical to continue.
 The frontpage was redirected to a PC Gamer website for the magazines writers to update, but ceased updating articles in 2018.